Marchand-Lab-Capstone/XenoFind/README.md

-# XenoFind
+# XenoFind: A de novo XNA detection pipeline

-## Overview
+## About

-XenoFind is a modified/synthetic base detection pipeline stemming from Chem E 546/547 from the University of Washington.
-The purpose of this pipeline is to identify regions within DNA where non-standard bases may be present.
-This information will
+XenoFind is a modified/synthetic base detection pipeline stemming from Chem E 546/547 in collaboration with the Marchand Group at the University of Washington.
+XenoFind was motivated by the lack of de novo unnatural base-pairing xenonucleic acid (ubpXNAs or XNAs) basecalling pipelines and aims to bridge the gap between canonical & modified basecalling.
+The purpose of this pipeline is to identify regions within DNA where non-standard bases may be present and output that information in bioinformatic relevant file formats to be used in downstream analysis.

+## Dependencies

+## XenoFind command groups

 ### Tentative Objectives